yayinternet/cs193x-course/homework/hw4-musicbox-milestones.md

 - [`AudioPlayer` demo](https://yayinternet.github.io/hw4-music/audio-player-demo/index.html): This example shows how to create and use the `AudioPlayer` class.
 - For 'On Kick,' it might help to begin by printing a `console.log()` statement on each kick of the song.

+At the end of this milestone, your app has all of the major parts that it needs to work.
+However, you might notice that the gif transitions are choppy and/or laggy sometimes.
+In addition, the app doesn't handle special cases, like when the user types in 's;ldfjal;kfj' as a theme.
+The next section fixes these problems.

 </section>

 <section class="part" markdown="1">

-## Milestone E: Optimization and Better user experience
+## Milestone E: Optimization for a better user experience

-todo(amy): EXPLAIN why/how these things fit together after finishing this part of assignment

 ### Image preloading
 {:.no_toc}

-todo(amy): DELETE THIS COMMENT I am starting to strongly feel that image preloading might be a good candidate for EC
+**todo**(amy): DELETE THIS COMMENT LATER I am starting to strongly feel that image preloading might be a good candidate for EC

 When you receive the list of gifs from Giphy, you should **preload** all of the images for smoother playback.
 You can put the image preloading logic in the `GifDisplay` class.